Local Media Fest

 Jones

-Tech Track: Hands-on Tool Training with Google News Initiative
+Tech Track for Journalism: Tool training with Google News Initiative

-Learn about the best tools from GNI.
-Host: Google News Initiative assisted by April Pilolli and Pinay Jones from the Knight x LMA BloomLab
+Learn about the best tools from GNI!
+This tool training session will cover an overview of Gemini and NotebookLM.
+Host and trainer: Iain Christie, Business Analyst, Google News Initiative; assisted by April Pilolli and Pinay Jones from the Knight x LMA BloomLab

 Enjoy some light refreshments with our sponsors.